MrBrunotte/Vacation-Explorer/readme.md

 The typical user is person or family that haven't decided on where they want to go for a vacation.
 They want a simple first look at the destination.

-### Wireframe

-The wireframe was made on the [Balsamiq](https://balsamiq.com/wireframes/) website.
-It is a general layout of the page and its responsivness to smaller screens.

-You can take a look at the wireframe here: [VacationExplorerWireframe](Vacation-Explorer-Wireframe.pdf)

-### Mockup
+### Wireframe and Mockup

-The mockup shows the static visual design draft.
+The wireframe displays my sites structure both on a smartphone and on a desktop, the mockup shows the static visual design draft.
 In the mockup you can see the colors and typography etc of the page.

+The wireframe and mockup was made with [AdobeXd](https://xd.adobe.com/view/071a08ba-0067-4139-493a-d2b49e5466d3-712b/).

-You can take a look at the mockup here: [Mockup](mockup.html)
+You can take a look at the wireframe and mockup here: [WireframeAndMockUp](https://xd.adobe.com/view/071a08ba-0067-4139-493a-d2b49e5466d3-712b/)

 ### Features